HomeLatest NewsIndustryInfosys to announce new company COO by Dec

 As the Chief Operating Officer, Rao has overall strategic and operational responsibility for the entire portfolio of the company’s offerings.
 Rao at present oversees the key functions of global delivery and business enablement.

-Rao has over 35 years of experience.
+Rao has over 35 years of industry experience.
 Since joining Infosys in 1986, he has held a number of senior leadership roles including Interim Chief Executive Officer and Managing Director, Head of Infrastructure Management Services, Delivery Head for Europe, and Head of Retail, Consumer Packaged Goods, Logistics and Life Sciences.

 He was inducted on January 10, 2014, as a member of the board.
 Rao is a member of the Stakeholder Relationship Committee and the Corporate Social Responsibility Committee of the Board.